jborgers/PMD-jPinpoint-rules/docs/JavaCodeQuality.md

 Introduction
 ------------
 We categorized many performance and quality issues based on performance code reviews, load tests, heap analyses, profiling and production problems of various applications.
 Several of these items are automated into PMD-jPinpoint-rules code checks.
 The next items do have performance implications.
 However, they are actually more concerning general software quality or security.
+Disclaimer: these best practices come without warranty of any kind.
+Use at your own risk and always (load)test in your own situation.

 Improper use of BigDecimal
 --------------------------